 Writers and professional performers can get long-stay visas in France.
 You will need either a contract to perform or proof that you earn your income by using your talent.
 You must prove that you have an income of at least 70% of the French minimum wage to get residency in France under this category.

 You want to study in France

 There are multiple visa options for those who want to study in France.
 Once you’ve been accepted to a French learning institution, you can apply for a student visa.
 This will allow you to have residency in France while you’re studying.

 After you complete your studies, there are many options for you to stay in France.
 French citizenship can be fast-tracked if certain criteria are met.

 You already have family in France

-French citizenship can be applied for after you’ve lived in France for 5 years.
-There is a language requirement to become a French citizen so if you want to be come a citizen you should work on your French as soon as possible.
+French citizenship can be applied for after you’ve lived in France for five years.
+There is a language requirement to become a French citizen, so if you want to become a citizen, you should work on your French as soon as possible.
 Every prospective French citizen must attend an interview to become a French citizen.

 How do I become a resident of France?

 You first must apply for a long-stay visa.
 There are many residence permit types.
 You get the long-stay visa at your nearest consulate.
 You get your resident’s permit after you arrive in France.

 Is it easy to get residency in France?